Crowdcube vs Republic Europe (formerly Seedrs)

 Crowdcube

-Republic Europe (formerly Seedrs)
+Republic Europe

-- Investors who value secondary market liquidity
+- Investors who prioritise continuous secondary market liquidity

 Verdict